• Contact

 This toolkit will introduce you to the basics of graphic design to create a project logo and flyer.

-Want to tackle a water issue, but not sure what to do?
+Want to tackle an environmental issue, but not sure what to do?

 Need funds and awareness for your project?